Carcinoid Tumors of the Lungs

-Radiation therapy—This type of treatment uses high-energy X-rays or other particles to destroy cancer cells.
+Radiation therapy—This type of treatment uses high-energy radiation to destroy cancer cells.
 Usually, the patient undergoes a series of radiation treatments over a certain period of time.
 External-beam radiation therapy is the usual type of radiation therapy to treat carcinoid tumors.
 Radiation may also be given through tiny pellets or rods that are delivered to the tumor or close to it through a small catheter.
 This is known as internal radiation or brachytherapy.

 A drug called Sandostatin® (octreotide) is sometimes used to treat carcinoid syndrome by controlling hormone output.